 Chris joined the LEAF team in 2017 to support the growth of the Boston focused L-TAP program.
 Chris' background is in Business Analytics, Operations Research, and Economics at MIT, where he will graduate in 2018.
 He is using his finance and operations background to support Amine's work in LEAF's Technical Assistance Program.

 James Louney, Controller

-James has significant experience in the accounting field, holding CFO-level positions in a variety of private and publicly traded companies, as well as working as a CPA for Deloitte.
+James has significant experience in the accounting field, holding CFO-level positions in a variety of private and publicly traded companies, as well as working for Deloitte.

 Jim Megson, Consultant

 Jim is the former Executive Director of LEAF.
 Since his retirement, he continues assisting LEAF on a part time basis, with the credit analysis of loans and other special projects.
-Mr. Megson also spent twenty years as Executive Director of LEAF’s affiliate, The ICA Group, a consulting firm which focuses on community and worker-owned enterprises.
+Mr. Megson also spent twenty years as Executive Director of LEAF’s affiliate technical assistance arm, The ICA Group, which focuses on community and worker-owned enterprises.